-- 23. Prereduction stabilizing measures aim at building confidence by reducing the risk of misunderstandings and ambiguous military activity.
-Such constraints should be designed in such a way as not to give the Soviets the means for interference in Western European defence and foreign policies.
-These constraints would of necessity be applied to specific forces in relation to specific territories; their formulation should, however, be focused on forces rather than on territories(1).
+- Prereduction stabilizing measures applicable in and related to the NATO Guidelines area aim at building confidence by reducing the risk of misunderstandings and ambiguous military Such constraints should be designed in such a way as activity. not to give the Soviets the means for interference in Western European defence and foreign policies.
+These constraints would of necessity be applied to specific forces in relation to specific territories; their formulation should, however, be focussed on forces rather than on territories(1).
+The constraints under consideration in the Alliance would be put forward, in the first instance, as applying /only/ /primarily to movements into and activities/ in the NATO Guidelines area.
 Subject to further urgent examination in the Alliance(2) and to the considerations set out in paragraphs 14 and 17 above, the Allies will seek agreement prior to reductions on the following measures: - (i) pre-announcement of movements of US and Soviet forces into the area including rotations; - (ii) pre-announcement of major exercises by all forces in the area; - (iii) limits on size, locations, number and duration of major exercises by all forces in the area; - (iv) exchange of observers at major exercises by all forces in the area.

-These measures would be put forward, in the first instance, as applying only to movements into and activities within the NATO Guidelines Area, although the possibility of applying such measures to forces in specified areas outside of the NATO Guidelines Area is not excluded.
+Although the measures will focus on activities in the NATO Guidelines area, the possibility of applying such measures to forces in specified areas outside of the NATO Guidelines area is not excluded.

 These considerations apply equally to paragraph 29.
-This should include consideration of problems which could arise from the application of the measures set out in (ii) to (iv) to NATO forces other than US forces in the area.
-One delegation has expressed particular reservations to the measures in (iii).
+This should include consideration of problems which could arise from the application of the measures set out in (ii) to (iv) below to NATO forces other than US forces in the area.
+One delegation has expressed particular reservations to the measures in (iii) below.